 University Library Committee consists of nine university faculty members (appointed by the Provost), the University Librarian, and three student representatives, appointed by the President upon nomination by the Student Body Executive Committee.
 It acts as an advisory board to the librarians and the Provost on matters pertaining to the maintenance and development of the library.
 The problems the committee usually considers concern public and technical services but may include other areas in which the Librarian seeks advice.

 University Safety Committee is charged with providing a safe and secure living and working environment for the students, faculty, staff, and visitors of Washington and Lee University.
 The committee is chaired by the University's Director of Environmental Health and Safety, and acts in an advisory capacity to the University President.
-It is responsible to review, analyze, and plan for the implementation of safety and health policies and procedures to be recommended for adoption.
-Membership includes certain ex officio appointments, along with representatives of the faculty, clerical-support staff, and students.
+It is responsible for adopting, reviewing, planning, and implementing safety and health policies and procedures.

 University Sustainability Committee will advise the president on matters related to the sustainability efforts of Washington and Lee.
 The committee will report to the President of the University and will periodically report to the President's Council.
 The committee may establish task forces or subcommittees on specific topics or issues to report directly to the committee.
 Financial support for programs developed by the committee or for the committee's operations will be determined on an annual basis and within the University's regular budgeting process.